The first Republican debate of 2023 happens tonight. Here's what to know

 Citing the CBS News poll, Trump said he had "legendary" polling numbers and "I WILL THEREFORE NOT BE DOING THE DEBATES!"

-Trump taped an interview with former Fox News host Tucker Carlson that is likely to be broadcast sometime Wednesday.
+Trump taped an interview with former Fox News host Tucker Carlson, and he posted on Truth Social that it will air around 9 p.m.
+ET.
 It's unclear where it will air, although the social media platform X, previously known as Twitter, is a possibility, since Carlson launched a show on X soon after he left Fox News.

 Where is the debate being broadcast and who are the moderators?